-- Spiking global interest and visits – In 2018, the continent received 67 million international tourist arrivals (+7% increase), as compared to 63 million in 2017 and 58 million in 2016.
-Africa received only 5% share of international arrivals in 2017.
+- Spiking global interest and visits – In 2018, the continent received 67 million international tourist arrivals (a +7% increase), as compared to 63 million in 2017 and 58 million in 2016.
+Africa received only a 5% share of international arrivals in 2017.

 - Flourishing local and inter-Africa travel – In terms of international versus local spending, international visitors spent a total of USD 58.5 Billion in 2018 (9.6% of total exports) – the ratio that year was 44% international expenditure compared to 56% domestic expenditure.